-- a.
+a.
 Insert in degrees (three characters), minutes (two characters) and seconds (two characters), the longitude of the site named in the TRANSMITTER ANTENNA LOCATION (XAL) field.
 Insert leading zeros for degrees, minutes, and seconds as required.
 Seconds shall be provided whenever possible; however, if it is impracticable to obtain the exact seconds, insert the closest seconds available.
 Coordinates will be referenced to the World Geodetic System Code 84/North American Datum 83.
-If another system code is used the type and reason will be entered in the supplementary remarks section. - b.
-Leave this field blank if: - (1) The site named in the TRANSMITTER ANTENNA LOCATION (XAL) field is an area for which coordinates cannot be applied, e.g., Chicago District; or, - (2) If non-geographical data are used, e.g., AIRCRAFT. - c.
+If another system code is used the type and reason will be entered in the supplementary remarks section.

+(1) The site named in the TRANSMITTER ANTENNA LOCATION (XAL) field is an area for which coordinates cannot be applied, e.g., Chicago District; or, c.
 For a station aboard a Geostationary satellite, insert the longitudinal position of the satellite in degrees (three characters) and minutes (two characters) East or West longitude.
 In this case always enter 00 in the seconds portion of this field.
-Use leading zeros as required. - d.
-For a station aboard a Non-geostationary satellite, or a Deep Space vehicle, leave this field blank. - e.
-Insert E for East or W for West longitude in the last space as applicable.
+Use leading zeros as required.